root-systems/eat-cat-you-butt/meta/grant.md

 1. every player starts with a stack of papers equal to the number of players
 1. each player writes a word or phrase on the top of their stack
 1. next, everyone passes their stack (as a single unit) either clockwise or counter-clockwise
-1. then, on receiving someone else's word/phrase, you draw your interpretation of that word/phrase
+1. then, on receiving someone else's word/phrase, you move that sheet of paper to the back of the stack, and draw your interpretation of that word/phrase on the fresh sheet
 1. with your drawing on top, pass your stack to the next person
 1. then, on receiving someone eles's drawing, you move that paper to the back of the stack, and write your interpretation of the drawing, as you wish!
 1. repeat the drawing -> writing -> drawing -> writing stages until you receive your stack (whether it's a drawing or phrase depends on whether your group is odd or even)
 1. last, take turns sharing your stacks, have a laugh on how the original word or phrase was transformed or not over time!

-### how will this benefit the Scuttlebutt community?
+## how will this benefit the Scuttlebutt community?

-#### embodying Scuttlebutt's philosophical and operational paradigms
+### embodying Scuttlebutt's philosophical and operational paradigms

 since the game involves passing private messages around until their culmination in an ultimate reveal, it could stand as an accessible way to both communicate and embody the fundamental paradigms that underlie Scuttlebutt.